 - Based on Decisions 17.173-174, the Secretariat issued, on 22 November 2017, Notification to the Parties No. 2017/071 on Simplified procedures for permits and certificates, inviting Parties and other relevant stakeholders to submit information on their implementation and experiences with the use of simplified procedures and any difficulties encountered by 31 January 2018. - 4.
-Further, the 69th meeting of the Standing Committee established a Working Group on Simplified Procedures for Permits and Certificates with a mandate to: - a) review the Secretariat's compilation of responses to Notification 2017/071 inviting Parties and stakeholders to report on their implementation of, and experience with, simplified procedures to issue permits and certificates to facilitate and expedite trade that will have a negligible impact, or none, on the conservation of the species concerned; - b) consider the scientific exchange provision outlined under Article VII, paragraph 6 of the Convention and further guidance on implementing that provision outlined in Resolution Conf.
-11.15 (Rev. CoP12) on Non-commercial loan, donation or exchange of museum and herbarium specimens; - c) take into account relevant work of the electronic systems and information technology working group; - d) consider whether the provisions of Section XII of Resolution Conf.
-12.3 (Rev. CoP17) on Permits and certificates are adequate to facilitate the international movement of: - samples of CITES-listed species (or samples suspected to contain CITES-listed species) for forensic or enforcement purposes, as requested of the Standing Committee in Decision 17.85 and canvassed in SC69 Inf.
-Doc.
-18: - ii) the introduction from the sea of biological samples of CITES-listed species; and - iii) the urgent international movement of biological samples of CITES-listed species, including for diagnostic and other health and disease related purposes. - e) if required, make proposals for amendment to Resolution Conf.
+Further, the 69th meeting of the Standing Committee established a working group on simplified procedures for permits and certificates with a mandate to: - a) review the Secretariat's compilation of responses to Notification 2017/071 inviting Parties and stakeholders to report on their implementation of, and experience with, simplified procedures to issue permits and certificates to facilitate and expedite trade that will have a negligible impact, or none, on the conservation of the species concerned; - consider the scientific exchange provision outlined under Article VII, paragraph 6 of the Convention and further guidance on implementing that provision outlined in Resolution Conf.
+11.15 (Rev. CoP12) on Non-commercial loan, donation or exchange of museum and herbarium specimens; - take into account relevant work of the electronic systems and information technology working group; - d) consider whether the provisions of Section XII of Resolution Conf.
+12.3 (Rev. CoP17) on Permits and certificates are adequate to facilitate the international movement of: - i) samples of CITES-listed species (or samples suspected to contain CITES-listed species) for forensic or enforcement purposes, as requested of the Standing Committee in Decision 17.85 and canvassed in information document SC69 Inf.
+18; - ii) the introduction from the sea of biological samples of CITES-listed species; and - iii) the urgent international movement of biological samples of CITES-listed species, including for diagnostic and other health and disease related purposes. - e) if required, make proposals for amendment to Resolution Conf.
 12.3 (Rev. CoP17) on Permits and certificates, and Resolution Conf.
-11.15 (Rev. CoP12) on Non-commercial loan, donation, or exchange of museum and herbarium specimens; and - f) present its report and recommendations to the 70th meeting of the Standing Committee for consideration.
+11.15 (Rev. CoP12) on Non-commercial loan, donation, or exchange of museum and herbarium specimens; and - f) present its report and recommendations to the 70th meeting of the Standing Committee for consideration. - 5.
+Australia, as Chair of the working group, presented document SC70 Doc.36 to the Standing Committee at its 70th meeting containing the considerations, conclusions and recommendations of the working group which are summarized in the following.